salaboy/from-monolith-to-k8s/platform/prototype/README.md

 ```
 kubectl apply -f crossplane/env-resource-definition.yaml
 kubectl apply -f crossplane/composition-devenv.yaml
-kubectl apply -f crossplane/composition-mlenv.yaml
 ```

-Now we can request new ML and Dev Environments by just creating Environment Resources and using labels to define what kind of Environment we want:
+Now we can request new Dev Environments by just creating Environment Resources and using labels to define what kind of Environment we want:

 For Devs:
 ```